About the Program

 Learn from respected S&I leaders as they share their leadership stories, challenges, successes, and strategies.
 All of our guests bring relevant experience and engage participants on the issues facing S&I leaders today and into the future.
 Participants gain insight into past and developing challenges, and how experienced leaders move from problems to solutions.

 This program is designed for promising executives (EX minus 1, EX-1, and EX-2 or equivalent) in departments and agencies with a security and intelligence mandate.
 The program will expand executives’ frame of reference in order to prepare them for positions of greater responsibility and to facilitate transitions into senior leadership roles in the Canadian security and intelligence community.
+All participants will be asked to participate in a phone interview to ensure the program meets their learning and development needs.

 $11,500 + HST